AlexandraPast/Visual_Analytics/Assignment1_Image_Search/README.md

 # Assignment 1 - Image search

-The files in here are part of repository for my course in Language analytics.
+The files in here are part of repository for my course in Visual analytics.

 ## Contribution:
 I worked on this code alone.